 Not only does this make it cheaper to visit the country, but leads to goods manufactured in Japan (which range from automotive parts and electronics through to life-saving pharmaceuticals) being better value for money too.

-With the addition of the direct London Heathrow – Osaka service, IAG Cargo now serves four destinations in Japan, with flights heading East daily.
+With the addition of the direct London Heathrow – Osaka service, IAG Cargo now serves three destinations in Japan, with flights heading East daily.
 Find out more about IAG Cargo’s network here.